ClimateImpactLab/energy-code-release-2020/2_projection/3_extract_projection_outputs/readme.md

 ## `0_save_covariate_data.R`
 - This code saves covariate data from our projection system onto the code release storage location (currently `/{synology}/GCP_Reanalysis/ENERGY/code_release_data/`).
+  - The covariates that we extract and save include information on GDP and population projections taken from the SSPs.
+We also extract some projected climate data that is used to plot Figure C.3 in the appendix.
 - It also moves some data from our servers that is used for plotting aesthetics.
 - To run this code - make sure you are in the [`risingverse`](https://github.com/ClimateImpactLab/risingverse) python 3 conda environment.
 Also make sure that you have downloaded all projection system repos and followed their install intructions.
 - Note: this code sources `energy-code-release-2020/2_projection/0_packages_programs_inputs/extract_projection_outputs/future_gdp_pop_data.py`